morphed

 Best for: Casual users who want free images for personal or social media use with zero commitment.

 xAI's Grok image generator, available through X (formerly Twitter) and the Grok app, offers solid image generation tightly integrated with the X platform.
 Generation quality has improved steadily, with particular strength in meme-style content, pop-culture references, and social media visuals.
-Fewer content restrictions than most competitors, though this comes with the expected controversy.

 Pricing: